victorzw895/project0-bomberman/README.md

 2. *burger*: Would only not blow up brick bellow bomb, if there was a brick above the bomb.
 3. *player dies*: Player now dies when on bomb, next to bomb or partially next to bomb.
 Still minor bug when partially covered to be fixed
 4. *fire explosions*: not disappearing correctly.
 Fixed
+5. *multiple burger*: multiple burger bomb glitch has been fixed.

 ## TODO